 The distance education program is designed for individuals whose circumstances do not provide them the opportunity to attend, on-site, campus MSW programs.
 It has two tracks: Foundation and Advanced Standing.
 The Foundation track is for individuals who do not have a bachelor's degree in social work.
 The Advanced Standing track is for individuals who have a social work undergraduate degree from a Council on Social Work Education (CSWE) accredited program.

 Courses are offered online using elearning, a learning management system requiring Internet access and a web browser.
 Most courses will also meet Tuesday evenings from 6 to 9 p.m. via interactive video conferencing.
-Some courses may also include hands-on experiences on the UNI campus or potential regional face-to-face meetings.
-Students will also be required to attend a two-day trauma informed conference on the UNI campus during Summer 2017.
+Limited on-campus attendance required for practice-related courses.

 This program is accredited by the Council on Social Work Education (CSWE).
 Accreditation verifies that the MSW degree meets the high standards considered essential to providing a high quality social work education and ensuring that every student graduating from a social work program has the same requisite skills and knowledge.

 Tentative course scheduleClick on a course title to view the course description (if available).

 All students pay the same tuition rate, regardless of location, making it an affordable option for all students.

 Tuition for the 2017-18 academic year is $498 per unit of graduate credit or $311 per unit of undergraduate credit.
 An additional technology fee per course may apply.
 Tuition and fees are expected to rise each May, typically announced by the Iowa Board of Regents in March.